vindarel/sample-catalog/README.md

 ## Generating the web site

 Run `python generate.py` (uses Python 2).
 This creates a `catalogue.json`.
 The JSON file is refenced in `index.html` to generate the site.
+Ensure you commited your changes and your language is recognized in the Python script.

 ## Examples